 The McGill Law Journal is currently accepting English- and French-language submissions to be considered for publication.
-Submissions are accepted and reviewed on a rolling basis.
+The Journal accepts and reviews submissions of articles, case studies, reviews, and comments on a rolling basis.
 The Journal is a generalist publication that welcomes submissions in all areas of Canadian or international law.

 Categories of Submissions